synapsec-ai/soundsright-subnet/mining/running_miner.md

 Note that there is **no fine-tuning script contained within the miner neuron itself**--all miners are responsible for fine-tuning their models externally.
 Miner neurons are only used to communicate model data to validators.

 However this repository does contain scripts which can be used to generate fine-tuning datasets.
-Note that miners will need to have an OpenAI API key in order for this to work.
+Note that miners will need to have an ElevenLabs API key in order for this to work.
 Please reference the [dataset generation docs](generate_data.html) for more information.

 Also, **each miner can only submit models for one specific task and sample rate**.
 If you wish to provide models for multiple tasks and/or sample rates, you will need to register multiple miners.